kylegranger/stone-prover/GEVULOT.md

 We will compile the fibonacci test program located in the `/e2etest` folder

-Go into that folder and compile the cairo program there.
+Go into that folder and compile the Cairo program there.

 ```
 cd e2etest
 cairo-compile fibonacci.cairo --output fibonacci_compiled.json --proof_mode
 ```

-A new file has been created:  `fibonacci_compiled.json`
+A new file has been created:  `fibonacci_compiled.json`.

 ### 1.3 Run the program